I sit or have sat on the Boards of Liveoak Technologies, Nowports, Starship HSA, Super Seguros, Harvest, and Covalto (formerly Credijusto).

-Michael is also a Venture Partner at Goodwater Capital, a next generation venture capital firm.
-Goodwater's investments include Toss, Monzo, Stash, Tide, Kyash, ZeroDown, Xendit, Dosh, EverlyWell, and others.
+I am also a Venture Partner at Goodwater Capital, a leading consumer tech VC that has invested in Toss, Monzo, Stash, Tide, Kyash, ZeroDown, Xendit, Dosh, EverlyWell, and others.

-He has spent his career as a financial technology investor and operator focused on the financial services infrastructure, wealth management, and specialty finance sectors.
-Prior to Broadhaven Ventures, he was a pre-product employee and SVP at iCapital Network, where he helped build the family office and RIA networks of the online investment platform that has over $46 billion in assets and has received $200 million in funding from investors including BlackRock, Blackstone, Carlyle, and Goldman Sachs.
-Prior to iCapital Network, Michael was the first sales hire and Director of Institutional Investments at Mosaic, a financing platform for solar loans that has originated over $1 billion in loans and has received $300 million in funding from Warburg Pincus.
-He was formerly an investment professional with Goldman Sachs' Principal Strategic Investments Group in London, a direct investing team focused on market structure and financial technology.
+I have spent my career in financial technology as an investor and operator.
+I was employee #8 and a pre-product employee / SVP at iCapital Network, which has transformed the way alternative investments are bought and sold.
+I helped build the family office and wealth management networks at iCapital, which now has over $60 billion in assets and has received over $200 million in funding from investors including Goldman Sachs, BlackRock, Blackstone, Carlyle, and WestCap.
+I was also the first sales hire and Director of Institutional Investments at Mosaic, a financing platform for solar loans that has originated over $1 billion in loans and has received $300 million in funding from Warburg Pincus.
+I started my career as an investment professional with Goldman Sachs' Principal Strategic Investments Group, a FinTech investing team in London.

-Michael is also the Founder and Managing Member of M4Fund and Sixth Man Capital, investment vehicles dedicated to partnering with and investing in innovative financial technology companies that are reimagining the future of finance.
-Michael was the Founder of NextGenEngage, an organization that educated the next generation of impact investors.
+I am also the Founder and Managing Member of M4Fund and Sixth Man Capital, investment vehicles dedicated to partnering with and investing in innovative financial technology companies that are reimagining the future of finance and technology.

 We are surprisingly bad at planning for the deaths of ourselves and our loved ones.
 And we often put off planning for the inevitable until it’s too late.